flycat0101/gpu-viv6-andy/driver/driver/wl/readme.txt

 export SIMPLE_EGL_CLIENT_CFLAGS="-DLINUX -DEGL_API_FB -DEGL_API_WL"

-Download Weston 1.3.1 version from http://wayland.freedesktop.org/releases/weston-1.3.1.tar.xz
+Download Weston 1.9.0 version from http://wayland.freedesktop.org/releases/weston-1.9.0.tar.xz
-untar and apply the patch provided by Vivante, by simply using the 'git am' command.
+untar and apply the patch provided by Vivante to weston 1.9.

 Weston and client applications can now be built using the following commands.
     $ cd weston